 California Strong Motion Instrumentation Program (CSMIP) records the strong shaking of the ground and in structures during earthquakes for the engineering and scientific communities through a statewide network of strong motion instruments.
 The measured ground strong shaking is used immediately after an event to assist in emergency response by agencies like

 Cal OES.
-Structural measurements are studied after events to analyze the performance of structures, with the goal of mitigating future earthquake impacts through improved building codes for safer, more earthquake resistant structures.
+Structural measurements are studied after events to analyze the performance of structures, with the goal of mitigating future earthquake impacts through improved building codes for safer, more earthquake-resistant structures.

 Internet Data Report (IDR).
-The release of IQR is usually accompanying with the release of ShakeMap and is for earthquakes of magnitude 3.5 or above and for events with strong-motion recordings.
-The IQR transitions to the IDR after the earthquake.
+The release of IQR is usually accompanied with the release of a ShakeMap and is for earthquakes of magnitude 3.5 or above, and for events with strong-motion recordings.
+The IQR later transitions to the IDR.

 Annual SMIP Seminar Proceedings

-The purpose of this annual seminar is to increase the utilization of strong-motion data in improving post-earthquake response, seismic code provisions and design practices.
+SMIP Seminar is to increase the utilization of strong-motion data in improving post-earthquake response, seismic code provisions and design practices.
 The seminar is a series of annual events designed to transfer recent research findings on strong-motion data to practicing seismic design professionals and earth scientists.
 The goal is to provide information that will be useful immediately in seismic design practice and post-earthquake response and, in the longer term, in the improvement of seismic design codes and standards.